delzhand/isocon/README.md

 ## Copyright
 IsoCON is open source.
 Licensed under Creative Commons CC BY-NC-SA.

 ICON is copyright Tom Bloom and Massif Press.
-IsoCON is not affiliated with either and is not an official ICON product.
+Maleghast is copyright Tom Bloom and Chasm.
+IsoCON is not affiliated with any of these entities and is not an official ICON/Maleghast product.